rexebin/zsh-installer/README.md

 # zsh-installer

-Install ZSH with a few commonly used plugins with a single script:
+Install ZSH themed with Powerlevel10k.
+A few commonly used plugins will also be installed.

 ```bash
 ./install.sh